gunharth/Simon-Game/README.md

 - extra installation feature for latest Chrome browsers
 - auto deployment for https://simon.gunicode.com through Netlify
 - high score saved to local storage
+- for test purpose the maximum rounds are set to 5.
+You can change this in the simon-game.js file under game settings

 ## Screenshot
 ![Screenshot](screenshot.png)